-The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning September 22, 2021, through April 01, 2022.
+- The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning March 1, 2023, through September 1, 2023.
 The temporary suspension is in response to a backlog of new applications and preparation for implementation of additional monitoring activities.
-Applications that are received during this time frame will be placed on hold through April 01, 2022.
-Applicants will be notified that submitted documents were received; however, the application will not be assigned to a Certification Specialist for review until after September 1, 2023.
+Applications that are received during this time frame will be placed on hold through September 1, 2023.
+The application will not be assigned to a Certification Specialist for review until after September 1, 2023.
 You will be notified once your application has been assigned for review.
 The moratorium does not apply to initial applications for certification of Opioid Treatment Programs.

 - Any organization contracting with the Division of Behavioral Health (DBH), formerly the Divisions of Alcohol and Drug Abuse and Comprehensive Psychiatric Services, is required to obtain and maintain certification.

 - Certification in itself does not constitute an assurance of Department of Mental Health funding or guarantee contract awards.

 - For information concerning contracts and bid opportunities.

 For questions concerning this notice please contact Robert Smith, Certification and Program Monitoring Coordinator, at (573) 526-1572.

 The Department of Mental Health is mandated to develop certification standards and to certify an organization’s level of service, treatment or rehabilitation as necessary for the organization to operate, receive funds from the department, or participate in a service network authorized by the department and be eligible for reimbursement for the following Medicaid programs: Comprehensive Substance Treatment and Rehabilitation (CSTAR); or Community Psychiatric Rehabilitation (CPR).